 11.12.21: At our Christmas Party, we pulled Janice's name out of the hat and she has chosen to use funds raised in 2022 to purchase a Defibrillator for Mulepackers' personal use.

 In 2022, we are raising funds for a defibrillator.
+11.6.22 Breaking News: we have now raised the funds to cover the cost of the defibrillator.

 In 2021, we raised £1,000 for Wiltshire Air Ambulance (plus an additional £570 from art exhibition)